brimdata/zed/k8s/temporal.md

     --set grafana.enabled=false \
     --set kafka.enabled=false \
 ```
-Each use that will run Temporal must have an initialized database available.
+Each user that will run Temporal must have an initialized database available.
 We use Aurora for the per-user Temporal databases.
 Setting up a Temporal database on the zq-test-aurora instance involve manual steps, because the Temporal database initialization and migration code is not designed to be run automated.
 (We confirmed this with the the Temporal dev team.)

 ## Database initialization for Temporal
 We will follow a pattern similar to what we have done for setting up Aurora users for testing.